turingschool/front-end-curriculum/lessons/redux-round-two.md

 ### Review of Redux Key Concepts

+*Actions*
-*Actions*: Recall that every component will do at least two things.
+Objects.
+Recall that every component will do at least two things.
 It will render itself to the DOM after dealing with necessary data in "State", and it will potentially interact with user interaction through "Actions".
 Every action has a type, and a payload of information that gets passed on to the reducer.

+*Action Creators*
-*Action Creators*: Functions that receive data from a DOM event and return a specific action formatted as a JSON object.
+Functions that receive data from a DOM event and return a specific action formatted as a JSON object.
 Think of Action Creators like component organizers - when an event fires, they gather and organize any information needed to make changes to state and pass it on in a neat little bundle to the reducer.

+*Reducers*
-*Reducers*: Functions.
+Functions.
 Take state from Redux, and our bundle of information from 'actions' from our Action Creator and return a new state that is updated in our Redux store.

 Reducer functions get called by the "Container" when there is a user action.
 When the reducer changes the state, Redux passes that information to any components that need to know about it which triggers the React engine to re render the component.

+*Presentational Components*
-*Presentational Components*: Synonymous with a dumb or stateless component.
+Synonymous with a dumb or stateless component.
 Presentational components receive data from container/smart/stateful components and render themselves accordingly.

+*Container Components*
-*Container Components*: Synonymous with smart, or stateful components.
+Synonymous with smart, or stateful components.
 These are parent components to Presentational Components that deal with redux, state, actions etc. Containers pass data to the presentational component.

-???
-ADD MOCKUP HERE

 ### New Redux Concepts

 *`connect()`*
 Connects a React component to the Redux store.
 Does not modify anything, actually returns a new connected component that wraps around any existing components.

 Takes at least one component, either mapStateToProps or mapDispatchToProps which generally are each defined outside of this function.
 (Note: There are other arguments that we will not get into here, such as `mergeProps` and `options`)

-Example:
+**Example:**

 ```
   connect(mapStateToProps, mapDispatchToProps)
 ```

 *`[mapStateToProps(state, [ownProps]): stateProps](Function)`*
 If passed into `connect()`, the component will subscribe to Redux store updates.
 Any time the store is updated, `mapStateToProps` will be called and will pass along the updated props.
 If `ownProps` is specified, its value will be what is passed as props to the component.

 *`[mapDispatchToProps(dispatch, [ownProps]): dispatchProps](Object or Function)`*
 By default injects the `dispatch()` method into your component's props, which connects any event listeners to a designated action and reducer.
 If `ownProps` is specified, its value will be what is passed as props to the component.
 If an object is passed as an argument, anything inside will be assumed to be a Redux action creator.
 Functions will be given access to `dispatch()`

 *`<Provider store>`*
 Typically, this component is wrapped around your application's root component.
 This allows the `connect()` method in nested components to have access to the Redux store.

-Example:
+**Example:**:

 ```
 render (